nekoyoubi/BukkitPlugins/Blessings/doc/configuration.md

 gods.`<godname>`.bases
 --------------------------------
-This is a list of block ids that when under a gold block will act as a shrine for this god.
+This is a list of block ids that when under a gold block (configurable) will act as a shrine for this god.

 gods.`<godname>`.ignoresBelow
 --------------------------------